 I recently bought a new to us play kitchen for my daughter at a consignment store.
 It was in decent shape and for a decent price.
 I had been checking out prices for new play kitchens online and I was a little shocked but not surprised I guess to discover that they could easily hit $200.
 That’s too much for me for a toy that I’m not convinced my daughter will play with for the next four years. 😉 But I will give it a whirl for a more moderate price.

 I was pleased with my purchase.
 It was painless…I walked into a consignment store for kids for the first time in this city and was delighted at the number of great items there.
 (Much better selection than I had seen in NOLA…gotta love the big families in the midwest) I made myself only buy the play kitchen.
 I brought it home and put it in the only place I could.
-My family room/toy room/sewing room that is pretty tiny.
+My family room/toy room/sewing room is pretty tiny.
 So there’s no avoiding looking at this kitchen.

 After a few days I decided that if this kitchen was going to reside in the same room as my lovely fabric and be seen all of the time, I needed to make it more “attractive”.
 I swear that I wanted to make it as cute as possible for the little girlie.